EPA New England Topics

 The Ocean and Coastal Protection Unit administers federal programs to protect marine and estuarine waters in New England.
-The unit's responsibilities include regulating the disposal of dredged material, vessel sewage, and other wastes; managing the six National Estuary Programs in New England; coordinating state and local beach programs; conducting environmental impact reviews of federal activities in coastal waters; and assisting with the issuance of National Pollutant Discharge Elimination System (NPDES) permits for discharges that may affect marine water quality and/or fishery resources.
+The unit's responsibilities include regulating the disposal of dredged material, vessel sewage, and other wastes; managing the six National Estuary Programs in New England; administering grants to support state and local beach monitoring programs; conducting environmental impact reviews of federal activities in coastal waters; and assisting with the issuance of National Pollutant Discharge Elimination System (NPDES) permits for discharges that may affect marine water quality and/or fishery resources.

-The unit also is involved in coastal initiatives related to the new National Ocean Policy; the Northeast Regional Ocean Council; the Gulf of Maine Council; state ocean planning efforts; climate change; various monitoring programs such as the National Coastal Assessment and Northeastern Regional Association of Ocean Observing Systems; and habitat restoration efforts through Coastal America with the U.S. Army Corps of Engineers and other federal, state, and local agencies and organizations.
+The unit also is involved in coastal initiatives related to the new National Ocean Policy including helping to resolve conflicting uses of the ocean through regional and state ocean planning efforts; the Northeast Regional Ocean Council ; the Gulf of Maine Council ; climate change resilience and adaptation planning; various monitoring programs such as the National Coastal Assessment and Northeastern Regional Association of Coastal and Ocean Observing Systems ; and habitat restoration efforts through Coastal America with the U.S. Army Corps of Engineers and other federal, state, and local agencies and organizations.

 The Ocean and Coastal Protection Unit conducts its programs and activities under the authority of the following federal statutes:

 - Marine Protection, Research, and Sanctuaries Act (MPRSA),